isso-comments/isso/docs/docs/quickstart.rst

         https://example.tld/

 Note, that multiple, *different* websites are **not** supported in a single configuration.
-To serve comments for diffent websites, refer to :ref:`Multiple Sites <configure-multiple-sites>`.
+To serve comments for different websites, refer to :ref:`Multiple Sites <configure-multiple-sites>`.

 The moderation is done with signed URLs sent by email or logged to stdout.